ptdeboer/vbrowser/README.md

 ========

 Development version of the VBrowser.
 Based on VLET 1.6.

 Maven
 ---

-This project has been convert to maven.
+This project has been converted to maven.
+To build the project perform a toplevel build as follows:

+    mvn clean package

-A minimal working distribution can be found after building (mvn package) in:
+A binary distribution can be found after building (see above) in:

     vbrowser-dist/target/